 William Shakespeare 3301-LB200

 The course offers an in-depth study of Macbeth, The Merchant of Venice and The Tempest, with a particular emphasis on the ideological dimension of these plays.
 The plays are discussed both within the framework of the Elizabethan worldview as well as in the context of contemporary interpretive proposals (e.g. H. Bloom, S. Greenblatt, R. Girard).
-Other topics include the editorial (in)stability of Shakespeare’s plays, the paradoxes of critical reception and the plays in performance.
+Other topics include the editorial (in)stability of Shakespeare’s plays, critical reception, stage productions and film versions.

 Type of course